ITHwang/mns-conference/main.md

 ## # 16
 - Let's take a look the results.
-- The first metric evaluates how well embeddings find the most query-relevant regulation in the 269 regulations and calculates the score based on the ranking of the most relevant one that the retriever predicted.
-- The retriever shows the highest performance with about 88 out of a hundred, when getting the text that is surrounded by customized tags and attributes as an input.
+- In Regulation MRR at 10 and at 20, The retriever shows the highest performance with about 90 out of a 100, when we convert the text with standard tags and attributes to vector representations.
-- On the other hand,
+- On the other hand, considering the fact that the same retriever with another dataset shows much lower performance, we can suppose that it is so easier to find query-relevant regulations than documents in another dataset.
+- On the right side, in Regulation TOP at 5, 10, and 20 Accuracy, the retriever shows the highest performance with near perfect score, when we convert the text with custom tags and attributes to vector representations.
+- But it seems more adequate to use the text with standard tags and attributes, because in Recall at 1, its score is higher than that of the text with custom tags and attributes.
+- Besides, There are very small differences between them in other Accuracy metrics.

+## # 17
+- ddfdf